spiffe/spiffe.io/content/docs/latest/try/getting-started-k8s.md

 In this introduction to SPIRE on Kubernetes you will learn how to:

-* Create the appropriate Kubernetes namespaces and service accounts to deploy SPIRE
-* Deploy the SPIRE Server as a Kubernetes statefulset
-* Deploy the SPIRE Agent as a Kubernetes daemonset
+* Deploy SPIRE and SPIFFE with helm
 * Configure a registration entry for a workload
 * Fetch an x509-SVID over the SPIFFE Workload API
 * Learn where to find resources for more complex installations

-The steps in this guide have been tested on these Kubernetes versions: 1.13.1, 1.12.4, and 1.10.12.
+The steps in this guide have been tested on these Kubernetes versions: 1.26
+Helm Chart version: 0.10.1
+App Version: 1.7.0

 {{< info >}}
 If you are using Minikube to run this tutorial you should specify some special flags as described [here](#considerations-when-using-minikube).